josephlimtech/linkedin-profile-scraper-api/README.md

 In order to scrape LinkedIn profiles, we need to make sure the scraper is logged in into LinkedIn.
 For that you need to find your account's session cookie.
 I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.

 ### Setup
+1. Clone this repo.
+2. Run `npm install`.
-1. Use your browser to signin into LinkedIn with the account you want to use for scraping.
+3. Use your browser to signin into LinkedIn with the account you want to use for scraping.
-2. After login, open your browser's Dev Tools and find the cookie with the name `li_at`.
+4. After login, open your browser's Dev Tools and find the cookie with the name `li_at`.
 Remember the value of that cookie.
-3. Create a `.env` file in the root of this project
+5. Create a `.env` file in the root of this project
-4. Fill it with `LINKEDIN_SESSION_COOKIE_VALUE="the_value_from_step_2"`
+6. Fill it with `LINKEDIN_SESSION_COOKIE_VALUE="the_value_from_step_2"`

 ### Starting
-1. Run `npm start`
+1. After the setup, run `npm start`
 2. Get a LinkedIn profile, like: http://localhost:3000/?url=https://www.linkedin.com/in/barackobama/

 Example response: